droidecahedron/ble_dnd_sign/README.md

 When connected, the sample sends the state of **Button 1** on the development kit to the connected device, such as a phone or tablet.
 The mobile application on the device can display the received button state and control the state of **LED 3** on the development kit, as well as the Current Status displayed on the screen.

-LED 1:
-   Blinks when the main loop is running (that is, the device is advertising) with a period of two seconds, duty cycle 50%.

-LED 2:
-   Lit when the development kit is connected.

-LED 3:
-   Lit when the development kit is controlled remotely from the connected device.

-Button 1:
-   Send a notification with the button state: "pressed" or "released".

 You'll either need a mobile device with nRF Connect app, or another devkit to act as the central to interface with the services.
 > For more details on exchange in BLE (characteristics, etc), visit this section in the [Nordic DevAcademy]([url](https://academy.nordicsemi.com/courses/bluetooth-low-energy-fundamentals/lessons/lesson-4-bluetooth-le-data-exchange/)).